For the “Gratitude Challenge,” Mrs. Sammy invited her kindergarten class to bake a Pumpkin Pie.

 What is one idea to help young children appreciate their food more?
 Cooking a simple recipe is a great way to teach children how to be grateful.

 There are so many more intentional learning experiences from the experience.
-For example, through rhyme, repetition children can learn expressions and vocabulary.
+For example, through rhyme, and repetition children can learn expressions and vocabulary.
 They can practice fine motor skills through some safe tasks such as kneading dough, stirring, and mashing and learn how we can work cooperatively with others.

 Mrs. Sammy and her class would love for you to try the Dinner Table Challenge at home so you can share your gratitude with the ones you love.